-12. Tackling discrimination
+12. Tackling discrimination and harassment

 Employees are required to understand the types of discrimination and bullying that pupils and colleagues may be subject to.
-Employees must not ignore any form of discrimination.
-This includes inappropriate jokes and banter.
+Employees must not ignore any form of discrimination or harassment and should report to their line manager immediately, including any form of sexual harassment.
+This includes inappropriate jokes and banter in person or online, even if on their personal devices.